How to File a Tennessee LLC Annual Report: Step-by-Step Guide (2025)

 Tennessee LLC Annual Report

 An Annual report is essential for all business types.
-It authenticates that the information provided to the Secretary Of the State is accurate & updated.
-The information provided in the annual report helps the State officials to ensure that all the companies pay taxes.
+It authenticates that the information provided to the Secretary of State is accurate & updated.
+The information provided in the annual report helps state officials ensure that all companies pay taxes.
 The Tennessee Annual Report is filed with the Tennessee Secretary of State.
+Note that the LLC Annual Report is not the same as the Certificate of Existence in Tennessee.

 Does the State of Tennessee Require an Annual Report Filing?